Is the Government wild enough about the Wildlife Bill?

 Information on the Law Commission’s report on a new Wildlife Bill can be found here

-If you would like to discuss any aspect of this article further, please contact Oliver Hallam on 0113 244 6100.
+If you would like to discuss any aspect of this article further, please contact the Private Client team on 0113 244 6100.

 You can also keep up to date by following Wrigleys Private Client team on Twitter here